The Rolling Stones: 2012–2020: 50th anniversary

 The Stones playing in Havana, Cuba, in March 2016; a spokesman for the band called it "the first open air concert in Cuba by a British rock band".

 In February 2014, the band embarked on their 14 On Fire tour, scheduled for the Middle East, Asia, Australia, and Europe and to go until the summer.
 On 17 March, Jagger's long-time partner L'Wren Scott died suddenly, resulting in the cancellation and rescheduling of the opening tour dates to October.
 On 4 June, the Rolling Stones performed for the first time in Israel.
 Haaretz described the concert as being "Historic with a capital H".
 In a 2015 interview with Jagger, when asked if retirement crosses his mind he stated, "Nah, not in the moment.
 I'm thinking about what the next tour is.
 I'm not thinking about retirement.
 I'm planning the next set of tours, so the answer is really, 'No, not really.

 The Stones embarked on their Latin American tour in February 2016.
 On 25 March, the band played a bonus show, a free open-air concert in Havana, Cuba, which was attended by an estimated 500,000 concert-goers.
 In June of that year, the Rolling Stones released Totally Stripped, an expanded and reconceived edition of Stripped, in multiple formats.
 Their concert on 25 March 2016 in Cuba was commemorated in the film Havana Moon.
 It premiered on 23 September for one night only in more than a thousand theatres worldwide.
 The film Olé Olé Olé!: A Trip Across Latin America, a documentary of their 2016 Latin America tour, premiered at the Toronto International Film Festival on 16 September 2016; it came out on DVD and Blu-ray on 26 May 2017.
 The Stones performed at the Desert Trip festival held in Indio, California, playing two nights, 7 and 14 October, the same nights as Bob Dylan.

 The band released Blue & Lonesome on 2 December 2016.
 The album consisted of 12 blues covers of artists such as Howlin' Wolf, Jimmy Reed, and Little Walter.
 Recording took place in British Grove Studios, London, in December 2015, and featured Eric Clapton on two tracks.
-The album reached number 1 in the UK, the second-highest opening sales week for an album that year.
-It also debuted at number 4 on the Billboard 200.
+The album reached No. 1 in the UK, the second-highest opening sales week for an album that year.
+It also debuted at No. 4 on the Billboard 200.